sql-machine-learning/elasticdl/elasticdl/doc/elastic_scheduling.md

-# Elastic Scheduling For ElasticDL Training Job
+# ElasticDL on Google Kubernetes Engine
-This doc illustrates how to run ElasticDL with elastic scheduling in Google Kubernetes Engine (GKE) environment.
+This document illustrates how to run ElasticDL with elastic scheduling in Google Kubernetes Engine (GKE) environment.
 Before we start, make sure you have a GKE account and a running cluster there.

 ## Configure You GKE Environment

-To access GKE from your local environment, we need to install some tools.
+To access GKE, we need to install the following tools.

 * Install [gcloud CLI](https://cloud.google.com/sdk/docs/quickstart-macos).
 Note that gcloud CLI requires **python v2.7**. [miniconda](https://docs.conda.io/en/latest/miniconda.html) is recommended for managing multi-version python environment.
 * Use the command below to generate corresponding kubeconfig: